seraogianluca/RoomBooking/docs/Tutorial.md

 ## 4. Simple CRUD operations

-In the following we will explain woth two short examples how to make **CRUD** operations on related entities.
+In the following we will explain with two short examples how to make **CRUD** operations on related entities.

 ![CRUD](/schemas/task1/CRUD.png)